*figures based on FY2018

 With the successful creation of a formidable Aerospace Division, named Sigma Components, Avingtrans enters into an agreement in May 2016 to sell the business to Silverfleet Capital, as the final step in this Pinpoint-Invest-Exit journey.
 Sigma was sold for an enterprise value of £65m which after adjustment for debt and working capital and associated transaction costs, resulted in the Company receiving proceeds of approximately £52m (before escrow arrangements).

 Continuing to develop its energy market portfolio, Avingtrans successfully acquires Hayward Tyler Group for £29.4m (excluding debt and costs) in August 2017.
 The business restructures into two Energy Divisions and one Medical Division, quickly adds the intellectual property and other assets from the Ormandy Group in early 2018, and is firmly into the investment and development stage of the latest cycle of Pinpoint-Invest-Exit.
+In November 2018, as part of an exercise to rationalise oil & gas assets, Avingtrans disposed of its Whiteley Read brand.

 In parallel with the Energy market investment, the nascent Medical division is bolstered in 2017, by the acquisition of Scientific Magnetics Ltd., a manufacturer of cryogen free superconducting magnets for the MRI and NMR imaging markets.
 In 2018, the Medical division was further bolstered by the acquisition of Tecmag, Inc, a manufacturer of NMR, NQR & MRI instrumentation including nuclear magnetic resonance spectrometers and full consoles, system upgrades, and solid-state NMR / NQR probes.